danny-baker/deploy-beast-datascience-vm/README.md

 `az group list --output table`

 After a few seconds, it should appear.
 You can check in portal.azure.com directly by searching for 'resource groups'

-### 7. Configure VM specs and access (the fun part)

-Open the vmtemplate.bicep file in visual studio code.
-Here you can set the VM type (defining no. cores, and ram), you can choose the persistent OS disk size and type (SSD or HDD).

-You will also need to decide on a username/password which you will use in the next step at deployment.

 ### 7a (OPTIONAL) Create SSH keypair